joshwadle/My-solutions-to-precourse/Chapter_5_Probability/README.md

  - poisson_lecture
  - normal_exponential_lecture
  ```
+In addition to the PDF's provided, Khan Academy offers a very nice probability course online for free:  https://www.khanacademy.org/math/probability

 There are 10 questions in ```probability_assignment.md``` covering various
 aspects of basic probability theory.
 They represent the baseline understanding